jrobi133/PortfolioJohnRobinson/README.md

 ## App Usage:

-Allows potential employers to see various projects that John Robinson has done, and make good decision on hiring.
+Allows potential employers to see various projects that John Robinson has done, and make a good decision on hiring.

 ## License Details: